‘Days Of Our Lives’ Spoilers: Abigail May Be Pregnant, But Who’s The Father?

 — Days of our Lives (@nbcdays) April 28, 2018

-Over 80 percent of Days of our Lives fans polled believe that Abigail will be revealed as pregnant in the near future, and that Stefan may even be the father of the child.
+Over 80 percent of Days of our Lives fans polled believe that Abigail will be revealed as pregnant in the near future and that Stefan may even be the father of the child.

 Days of our Lives airs weekday afternoons on NBC.